Render Token price prediction: What’s next for RNDR?

 - RNDR price prediction – expert opinion

-A host of crypto companies have emerged that are attempting to improve on legacy technologies.
+A host of crypto companies have emerged that are trying to improve on legacy technologies.
 One such enterprise, The Render Network, claims it can harness blockchain technology to revolutionise rendering solutions for videogame graphics.

 According to its website: “Render puts the power of GPU rendering at your fingertips, at a fraction of the cost and speed of in-house rendering.”